 Helping students with their essays is an organic activity for me.
 I was an adjunct professor in Santa Clara University’s English department, and at Menlo I taught literature and writing to seniors for my entire tenure.
 I have published articles and stories in Notre Dame Magazine, St. Mary’s Magazine, Santa Clara Magazine, Another Chicago Magazine, Independent School Magazine, The San Jose Business Journal, The San Francisco Business Times, and Sequoia, Stanford University’s literary magazine, where I eventually became editor.

 In addition to essay coaching, I love introducing families to colleges and universities they hadn’t considered before.
 As part of my work at Menlo School I visited over 100 campuses in the U.S. and Canada, paying close attention to hidden gems like Rhodes College in Tennessee, Elon University in North Carolina, and St. Olaf College in Minnesota.
 Of course I have visited most of the household name colleges and universities, but I’m always thrilled when one of my students lights up about what I discovered at a campus just about to make it onto the national radar screen.

 What matters most to me is truly getting to know students as individuals, including their personalities, activities, sense of humor, even their anxieties, so I can help them find the right

 college fit to match their talents and interests.

 I am a graduate of Santa Clara University, Stanford University, and Bennington College in Vermont.
-I live in San Jose, CA, with my wife, a school district administrator, my son, a high school junior, and my extremely cute but ridiculously needy dog, PJ.
-My daughter is a college freshman in New York.
+I live in San Jose, CA, with my wife, a school district administrator, my son, a high school senior, and my extremely cute but ridiculously needy dog, PJ.
+My daughter is a college sophomore in New York.